Mietmakler: Your Expert Guide to Renting Property

 What Are a Mietmakler’s Key Responsibilities?

-A Mietmakler’s job is multifaceted.
-Their core duty is to find a qualified tenant, but their involvement often extends far beyond that.
-They are responsible for advertising your property effectively, which includes writing compelling descriptions and taking high-quality photos.
+A Mietmakler’s job is complex.
+Their core duty is to find a qualified tenant, but their involvement often extends far beyond that. they’re responsible for advertising your property effectively — which includes writing compelling descriptions and taking high-quality photos.
 They will then handle all inquiries from interested parties.

 Key responsibilities include:

-- Property Marketing: Creating listings for online portals, local newspapers, and their own agency website.
+- Property Marketing: Creating listings for online portals (like Immobilienscout24, Immonet, eBay Kleinanzeigen), local newspapers, and their own agency website.

-- Viewings: Organizing and conducting property viewings for potential tenants.
+- Viewings: Organizing and conducting property viewings for potential tenants, often accommodating busy schedules.

-- Tenant Screening: Thoroughly vetting applicants, including credit checks, background checks, and verifying employment and income.
+- Tenant Screening: Thoroughly vetting applicants, including credit checks (Schufa), background checks, and verifying employment and income documentation.

 - Negotiation: Discussing rental terms and conditions with potential tenants.

-- Contract Preparation: Assisting in drafting and finalizing the rental agreement (Mietvertrag).
+- Contract Preparation: Assisting in drafting and finalizing the rental agreement (Mietvertrag), ensuring compliance with current German rental law.

-- Handover: Managing the property handover process, including creating an inspection report (Übergabeprotokoll).
+- Handover: Managing the property handover process, including creating a detailed inspection report (Übergabeprotokoll) with photographic evidence.

 The cost of a Mietmakler can vary, but it’s usually a percentage of the rental income.
 The “Bestellerprinzip” law in Germany means that whoever commissions the agent pays their fee.
 Most commonly, this is the landlord who hires the Mietmakler to find a tenant.